• Skip to primary navigation

 Illustration by Muntaha Hussain l TechEngage

 One use of an old phone or tablet is improving your home security system.
-Every smartphone and tablet comes equipped with access to the Internet and a decent camera these days.
-Instead of spending money on a specialized Internet-connected camera, why not use the device that you were going to throw away anyway?
+Nowadays, every smartphone and tablet has access to the Internet and a decent camera.
+So instead of spending money on a specialized Internet-connected camera, why not use the device you would throw away anyway?

 Turning a Phone or Tablet into a Security Camera

-Every smartphone and tablet already has nearly everything that it needs to be your Internet-enabled home security camera.
-To get it set up, you’ll need access to an Internet connection, a phone charger, and a security camera app.
+Every smartphone and tablet already has nearly everything needed to be your Internet-enabled home security camera.
+You’ll need access to an Internet connection, a phone charger, and a security camera app to get it set up.

 Network Connection

 When most people replace their old phone, they take it off their cellular plan, so it’s no longer able to use cell data.
 Luckily, an old phone or tablet can still work over WiFi without a SIM card or plan.
-All you need to do is connect it to your home WiFi network so that you’ll be able to remotely access your camera feed.
+All you need to do is connect it to your home WiFi network so that you’ll be able to access your camera feed remotely.

 Power Cord

-As a home security camera, your old device will be running all day every day.
-It will definitely need to be plugged into a charger, so be sure to pick one that can reach an outlet from wherever you want to set up your security camera.
+As a home security camera, your old device will be running daily, every day.
+It will need to be plugged into a charger, so be sure to pick one that can reach an outlet from wherever you want to set up your security camera.

 Security Camera App

-The last thing that you need to turn your old device into an Internet-enabled camera is a smart camera app.
-Luckily, there are several of these available on the Google Play and Apple’s App Store.
+An intelligent camera app is the last thing you need to turn your old device into an Internet-enabled camera.
+Luckily, there are several of these available on Google Play and Apple’s App Store.
 Some options include:

 1. Alfred